iMinichrispy/GT-Buses/README.md

 - Added NSLocalisedStrings
 - Restructured requesthandler errors
 - Added visualeffectview to search table
-- Tap and hold building cell to call
+- Tap and hold building cell to call, copy address
-- Changed way map region is calculated for rout - also allowed for enabling alpha on bus route control
+- Changed way map region is calculated for route - also allowed for re-enabling alpha on bus route control
+- Buildings saved on device and also updated from server when buildings data version changes
+- Added settings: arrival vs time until

 ## Debug Target Differences